How much will a dress shirt shrink?

 Shrinkage happens over time, not all at once

 The first time a shirt is washed it usually shrinks the most, but it can still be expected to shrink more over the life of the shirt.
-We generally expect that the first washing gets about half the shrinkage out of it, the second gets another quarter, the third another eighth and so on in some logarithmic decreasing function although we don’t necessarily have the data to support this.
+We generally expect that the first washing gets most of the shrinkage out of it, the second gets a bit more, the third a tiny bit more, and so on in some logarithmic decreasing function (although we don’t necessarily have the data to support this).
 The point is, it’s common for a shirt to be slightly smaller after fifty washings than it was after its first washing.

 Shrinkage in length vs width